 I came home one day and it was all gone.

-If my 28 year-old self would have walked into the home of my 30 year-old self, he would have thought he’d been robbed.
+If my 28-year-old self would’ve walked into the home of my 30 year-old self, he would have thought he’d been robbed.

-Where did all my stuff go?
-He would have thought.
+Where did all my stuff go? he’d’ve thought.
 I worked so hard to buy all that stuff, and now it’s all gone!

-My 28 year-old self would have panicked when he noticed that over 90% his stuff was no longer there.
+My 28-year-old self would have panicked when he noticed that over 90% his stuff was no longer there.
 It was gone.
 Vanished.
 Poof!
-He had given so much meaning to that stuff—the car, the clothes, the gadgets, the trappings of a consumer culture that he was a part of—but that stuff didn’t have any real meaning.
+He had given so much meaning to all that stuff—the car, the clothes, the gadgets, the trappings of a consumer culture that he was a part of—but that stuff didn’t have any real meaning.

 He was part of the disease, not the cure.

 I am so much more.
 I am who I am on the inside.
 I do amazing things, yet I am imperfect.
 I accomplish incredible feats, yet I make mistakes.
-I am a caring person, yet I forget about important things from time to time.
-I am proud of who I am as a person, yet I make bad decisions sometimes.
+I am a caring person, yet I forget about important things sometimes.
+I am proud of who I am, yet I make bad decisions at times.
 I am a human being, a mixed bag.
 I am just like you.

-But I wasn’t robbed.
+But of course I wasn’t robbed.
 It didn’t happen over night.
 I didn’t wake up one day and get rid of the vast majority of my stuff.